Manaslu Tsum Valley Trek cost for 2025-2026

 • Travel/Medical insurance and Emergency evacuation cost if needed.

-• Expenses occurred due to unavoidable Events, i.e., road wrecks, flight delays, etc.
+• Expenses incurred due to unavoidable Events, i.e., road wrecks, flight delays, etc.

 Dates & Price